Uterine polyps at a glance

 Treatment of uterine polyps

 Treatment for uterine polyps ranges from observation of the polyps (to make sure they do not develop worrisome features) to surgical removal.
-Hormonal medication such as progestin may relieve symptoms and shrink the uterine polyp, but symptoms generally return once the medication is stopped.
+Hormonal medication such as progestin may relieve symptoms and shrink the polyp, but symptoms generally return once the medication is stopped.

 A few minimally invasive surgical techniques can treat polyps in the uterus.
 The preferred method to treat polyps is hysteroscopy, a surgical procedure in which a tube connected to a camera (hysteroscope) is inserted through the cervix and into the uterus so that the polyp can be visualized directly and removed with precision.
 This procedure does not involve any incisions and can be completed as an outpatient with minimal recovery time needed.

-A physician may also perform cervical dilation and curettage, also known as a D&C, by using a long metal tool to scape the uterine lining, either to obtain a sample for diagnosis or remove the polyp.
+A physician may also perform cervical dilation and curettage, also known as a D&C, by using a long metal tool to scrape the uterine lining, either to obtain a sample for diagnosis or remove the polyp.
 A D&C is not the preferred method of treatment, because it is possible to incompletely remove the polyp.
 Incomplete removal can result in recurrence.
 In addition, a D&C can create scar tissue within the uterus, which can lead to infertility.